 How to Enable the “Create Scenarios” Privilege per Single User

-Enable the “Create Scenarios” privilege individually per user when you wish to give specific users access to Scenarios in case their user role does not grant it.
+Enable the “Create Scenarios” privilege individually per user when you need specific people to create new scenarios and their user role does not allow them to.

 To enable the “Create Scenarios” privilege on single users:

 Navigate to Preference > Organization Settings > Manage Users